Beyond the Major: Sequential Undergraduate/Graduate Study Programs, Minors, and Supplemental Studies FAQ

 Pre-College Credit & Class Standing FAQ

-In order to potentially receive credit for dual enrollment or college courses taken in high school, students must have an official transcript sent to:
+In order to potentially receive credit for dual enrollment or college courses taken in high school, students must have an official transcript sent to:- University of Michigan

 Office of Undergraduate Admissions